UMS Flint Artist in Residence Program

 Call for Flint-based Artists

-The Education and Community Engagement Department at UMS, together with the UM-Flint Arts + Culture Research Cluster, is seeking a Flint-area artist to engage in a residency on the campus of U-M Flint and throughout Southeastern Michigan during the 2021-2022 academic year.
+UMS in collaboration with the UM-Flint Arts + Culture Research Cluster, is seeking a Flint-area artist to engage in a residency on the campus of U-M Flint and throughout Southeastern Michigan during the 2023-2024 academic year.

-This residency, funded in part by Andrew W. Mellon Foundation, seeks to bring artists to UM-Flint to center the creation of art in the campus experience.
+This residency seeks to bring artists to UM-Flint to center the creation of art in the campus experience.
 Through this residency, UMS and UMF seek to:

 - Support an artist in developing new work in Flint